texfaq/texfaq.github.io/FAQ-man-latex.md

-An interesting (and practical) tutorial about what _not_ to do is [`l2tabu`](https://ctan.org/pkg/l2tabu), or ''A list of sins of LaTeX 2e users'' by Mark Trettin, translated into English by J&uuml;rgen Fenn.
+An interesting (and practical) tutorial about what _not_ to do is [`l2tabu`](https://ctan.org/pkg/l2tabu), or ''A list of sins of LaTeX 2e users'' by Mark Trettin, translated into English by Jürgen Fenn.
 The tutorial is available from CTAN as a PDF file (though the source is also available).
   (in English, you may browse for sources and other language versions at